telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-service-storage/overview.md

 ## IStorage implementation suitable for deploying on a single instance application only

 The following implementations of the IStorage interface support the service to be deployed as a single instance only.
-For locking mechanism they use OS specific synchronization primitives which only enable inter-thread serialized resources access in the boundaries of a single machine.
+For the locking mechanism, they use OS-specific synchronization primitives which only enable inter-thread serialized resources access in the boundaries of a single machine.

 * [FileStorage](/api/Telerik.Reporting.Cache.File.FileStorage) - Use the [FileStorage constructor](/api/Telerik.Reporting.Cache.File.FileStorage#Telerik_Reporting_Cache_File_FileStorage_#ctor) to create a storage instance.
 All Visual Studio item templates for adding the Reporting REST service use the default __FileStorage__ constructor.
-The second overload of the FileStorage constructor allows you to specify a folder, and it is recommended for usage in production environment.
+The second overload of the FileStorage constructor allows you to specify a folder, and it is recommended for usage in a production environment.
 * [DatabaseStorage](/api/Telerik.Reporting.Cache.Database.DatabaseStorage) - Use the [DatabaseStorage constructor](/api/Telerik.Reporting.Cache.Database.DatabaseStorage#Telerik_Reporting_Cache_Database_DatabaseStorage_#ctor) to create a storage instance.
 This storage option requires reference to __Telerik.Reporting.Cache.Database.dll__ that has dependencies on Telerik Data Access which can be checked in the version corresponding [Upgrade article]({%slug telerikreporting/upgrade/overview%}).

 ## See Also